 A popular type of microphone windscreen you may have seen is the furry version called a windjammer.

-Windjammers are created from a furry, soft material that helps to reduce wind sounds better than ones made from foam.
-They are also good for reducing fan and air conditioner noise inside houses.
+Windjammers are made from a furry, soft material that reduces wind sounds better than foam ones.
+They are also good for reducing the noise of fans and air conditioners inside houses.

 These different kinds of windscreens can be used for many different tasks.
-If you are recording outside or in a noisy environment, a windscreen is a good piece of equipment to have.
+A windscreen is a good piece of equipment to have if you are recording outside or in a noisy environment.

 What Are Pop Filters?